 The films were incredibly popular.
 But when the studio tried shutting down the series in 1944, Boyd knew they had something special and wanted to keep it going.
 He used nearly all the money he had to buy the character rights and backlog of films from producer Harry Sherman for $350,000.
 Today's equivalent would make that amount over $5 million.

-After continuing production for a couple of years making low budget "B Westerns," Boyd wondered if Hoppy had a future on the small screen.
+After continuing production for a couple of years making low budget "B westerns," Boyd wondered if Hoppy had a future on the small screen.
 He approached NBC with his idea and they were on board.
 Hopalong Cassidy became the first TV western and went on to inspire many more.
-The television show was family-friendly but the character became popular with children as well as adults.
+The television show was family-friendly, making the character popular with children as well as adults.

 The sixty-six Hopalong Cassidy films were edited down to television episodes which comprised the first two seasons of the series.
 Due to its massive popularity, Boyd started a production company to keep creating new episodes for his TV series.
 Viewers loved the Cassidy character, dressed all in black, and it turned Boyd into a huge star.
 He even starred in a radio depiction of the show which ran for 105 installments before moving over to CBS for two years.

 But Boyd didn't stop there.
 In addition to landing on the cover of magazines all over the world, he earned millions through merchandise licensing and endorsement deals.
 Roughly 100 companies sold Hopalong Cassidy products, including children's dinnerware, pillows, roller skates, soap, wristwatches, lunchboxes, Hopalong boots and more.
 The character even inspired various comic books throughout the 1950s.
 In 1950, famous western novelist Louis L'Amour wrote four stories about Hopalong Cassidy.

 The cowboy icon is featured in the Autry Museum of the American West in Los Angeles, Calif.